Board Certified Ophthalmologist

 About Dr. Scoper

 “We are actively involved in teaching fellow physicians, new resident physicians and medical students, as well as lecturing around the world, conducting research and publishing our results,” says Dr. Scoper.
-In fact, says Dr. Scoper, the physician team at Virginia Eye Consultants conducts more clinical research in ophthalmology than any other practice in the state – and at the same level as Johns Hopkins and Duke University Medical Centers.
+He even reveals that the team of doctors at VEC complete more clinical research in ophthalmology than any other practices in Virginia, and this is conducted at the level of Johns Hopkins and Duke University Medical Centers.

-Most recently, Dr. Scoper was the lead investigator for a new glaucoma medication and presented findings from the study at the annual European Glaucoma Conference in Berlin.
-He is also one of 10 physicians investigating a new intraocular lens material for refractive surgery.
+As of recently, Dr. Scoper acted as lead investigator for a new medication to treat glaucoma.
+He presented results from the study at the European Glaucoma Conference in Berlin.
+Dr. Scoper is also one of 10 physicians who are investigating a new intraocular lens material to be used in refractive surgery.

-A graduate of the University of Mississippi Medical Center, Dr. Scoper’s medical credentials are outstanding.
-He completed a residency in ophthalmology at Tulane University Medical Center in New Orleans and a fellowship at the prestigious Dean McGee Eye Institute at the University of Oklahoma, where he trained under the top pioneering corneal and refractive surgeons in the country.
+Before becoming the respected ophthalmologist he is today, Dr. Scoper graduated from University of Mississippi Medical Center and trained in a residency in ophthalmology at Tulane University Medical Center in New Orleans.
+He completed a fellowship at the prestigious Dean McGee Eye Institute at the University of Oklahoma, where he trained under some of the top surgeons in the U.S. to study corneal and refractive surgery.

-After finishing his training, Dr. Scoper joined the University of Virginia Department of Ophthalmology, where he served as an assistant professor of ophthalmology, cornea and external disease, and director of resident physician education.
-From there, he moved to Memphis as a member of the University of Tennessee faculty and directed the Cornea and Refractive Surgery Service.
+Following his fellowship training, Dr. Scoper joined the University of Virginia Department of Ophthalmology as an assistant professor of ophthalmology, cornea, and external disease.
+He was also the director of resident physician education.
+Dr. Scoper then joined the faculty at University of Tennessee, directing the Cornea and Refractive Surgery Service.

-An avid fan of opera, Dr. Scoper is on the board of directors for the Virginia Opera and has treated many members of the opera company.
-He is also actively involved in Young Life, a Christian organization for young people, and serves as chairman of the Young Life Tidewater Independent Schools Committee in Norfolk.
-Dr. Scoper and his wife Nancy have two daughters ages 20 and 13.
+In his spare time, Dr. Scoper enjoys opera.
+He is on the board of directors for the Virginia Opera and has even provided eye care solutions for many of the members of the opera community.
+Dr. Scoper also dedicates his time to participating in Young Life, a Christian organization for the youth.
+He serves as chairman for the organization’s Tidewater Independent Schools Committee in Norfolk.
+Dr. Scoper and his wife, Nancy, have two daughters, ages 20 and 13.